 Voting by proxy, absentee ballot or email, is prohibited.

-Not Used
+Each teacher, paraprofessional, school aide, school secretary and food service worker currently employed at the school shall be entitled to a single vote.

 Article IV — Officers

 Titles

 The mandatory officers of the Association shall be: President, Recording Secretary and Treasurer.
 The election of mandatory officers will constitute a functioning Association.
 There shall be no qualification requirements for any parent to be an office holder of the Association, other than to be a parent of child attending P.S.
 K134.
 The eligibility of any member may be limited by the Conflicts of interest restrictions outlined in Chancellor’s Regulation A-660.